|

 This helmet was employed during WWII.

-This helmet is patterned in a very similar fashion to its German counterpart, therefore, it is often confused with a
+This helmet is patterned in a very similar fashion to its German counterpart, therefore, it is

-German WWII helmet.
-Upon closer inspection the differences between both helmets become more apparent.
-Items such as the
+often confused with a German WWII helmet.
+Upon closer inspection the differences between both

-headliner, weight and placement of rivets create the distinction.
+helmets become more apparent.
+Items such as the headliner, weight and placement of rivets create

 This example has the Spanish Eagle emblem in the front of the helmet.
 The eagle is manufactured